dabapps/django-readers/docs/tutorial.md

 ## Requirement 2: add the publisher name for each book (without `django-readers`)

-Now, the client wants us to show the name of the publisher after the book title.
+Now, the client wants you to show the name of the publisher after the book title.
 This looks like it should just involve a tweak to the HTML template, so we pass this work over to our frontend developer, who changes the template so it looks like this:

 ```django hl_lines="5"
 <ul>